Heaps of rhombic dodecahedra, catalan congruences on alternating sign matrices, and bases of the Temperley-Lieb algebra: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Lucas Gagnon, Jean-Christophe Novelli, and Wenjie Fang for their insightful discussions and suggestions.
-We also thank Romain Di Vozzo for his helpful discussions and assistance with the 3D models.
+We are grateful to Lucas Gagnon, Jean-Christophe Novelli, Wenjie Fang, and Jessica Striker for their insightful discussions and suggestions.
+We also thank Romain Di Vozzo and Selena Pere for their helpful discussions and assistance with the 3D models.
+We thank anonymous referees of the FPSAC'26 conference for comments on the presentation.